PreK-12 Director of Social Justice

 Attending the Institute was life-changing for me and has led to some immediate programmatic shifts at my school.
 Although the institute was designed for educators, I believe any person would benefit from attending.”

-Director of Lower School at The Brandeis School of San Francisco
+Director of Lower School, The Brandeis School of San Francisco

 What a wonderful week!
 The Institute allowed us to delve deeply into a range of Social Justice issues and how they relate to our work as educators.
 It also provided opportunities for individual introspection, personal reflection, and the building of strong connections and relationships with fellow educators and fellow diversity practitioners across the country.
 From personal stories to specific classroom tools, it was truly an enriching experience to be able to learn from so many others."